movementlabsxyz/MIP/MIP/MIP-60/README.md

 The bridging mechanisms on Arbitrum and Optimism use a [generic message passing framework](https://docs.arbitrum.io/build-decentralized-apps/cross-chain-messaging) to communicate between chains.
 This relies on _retryable transactions_ up to a certain number of retries or deadline.

 > [!TIP]
-The [crosschain risk framework](https://crosschainriskframework.github.io/framework/01intro/introduction/) provides some guidelines and criteria for evaluating crosschain protocols security.
+The [cross-chain risk framework](https://cross-chainriskframework.github.io/framework/01intro/introduction/) provides some guidelines and criteria for evaluating cross-chain protocols security.
 Risk mitigation strategies are also discussed in [XChainWatcher][REF3] and  this [SoK on Cross-Chain Bridging Architectural Design Flaws and Mitigations][REF4].

 ## Reference Implementation